 In fact, statistics show that more than half of the city's residents were born outside of Toronto, and there is not just one, but three Chinatowns, two Little Italys, and a Greektown as well as Polish, Portuguese, Indian and Korean enclaves.

 Toronto's standing in the entertainment industry frequently comes as a surprise.
-Not many people are aware that it is often known as “Hollywood North,” ranking only behind the aforementioned California city and New York as a film production center.
-And, for what was once characterized as a prim and proper place (one of Toronto's nicknames is “Toronto the Good”), it is well-known for its comedic productions and the funny people it has spawned.
+Not many people are aware that it is often known as “Hollywood North,” ranking only behind the California city and New York as a film production center.
+And, though it was once characterized as a prim and proper place (one of Toronto's nicknames is “Toronto the Good”), it is now well-known for its comedic productions and the funny people it has spawned.
 Toronto's best-known comedy vehicle, “SCTV” introduced millions to John Candy, Eugene Levy, Catherine O'Hara and Martin Short.

 Like most cities with a bit of history, Toronto has had to deal with the delicate balancing act of preserving its heritage while still moving forward into the future.
 A walk through downtown proves the city has been successful.
-The architectural styles of newer commercial buildings are bold and striking, many bearing the distinctive signature of respected designers such as Ludwig Mies van der Rohe, Daniel Libeskind and I.M.
+The architectural styles of newer commercial buildings are bold and striking, many bearing the distinctive signature of respected designers such as Daniel Libeskind, Ludwig Mies van der Rohe and I.M.
 Pei.

 By CarThe main approach routes from the south pass through either Buffalo or Detroit.
 When traveling from Buffalo, follow the Queen Elizabeth Way (QEW), which becomes the Gardiner Expressway near the city limits, to downtown Toronto.

 The most direct route from Detroit is Hwy.
 401 (the Macdonald-Cartier Freeway), which enters north Toronto.
 To reach the business district from Hwy.
 401 from the west, exit at the Hwy.
 427 interchange, then travel south to the Gardiner Expressway East.